Mary Larson, PhD, MPH, RD, CDE, CHES

 Bachelor of Arts, Biology, Health and Fitness, 1988

 Bush Foundation Leadership Fellowship (2011-2013)

-Assistant Professor, Master of Public Health, Community Health Sciences Specialization
+Associate Professor, Master of Public Health, Community Health Sciences Specialization

 Areas of Expertise and Research Interests